PrinceB2003/odin-recipes/README.md

 # odin-recipes
-Project from Odin using html, git and commandline basics, to create a basic websites for displaying recipes
+Project from Odin using html, git and commandline basics, to create a basic website for displaying recipes